maxbeizer/nashville/README.md

  - [Etch][etch] -- Deb is the chef.
 Go for it.
  - [Husk][husk] -- Skip it.
 Not that great, evidently.
 Very hype.
 Such tourist.
  - [Butcher & Bee][butcherandbee] -- excellent food on the east side
+ - [Liberty Common][libertycommon] -- Brunch!
+French/Southern fusion with a cool vibe in the downtown area

 #### Coffee / Hacking ( / tea )